CMSgov/CMCS-DSG-DSS-Certification-Staging/Box/readme.md

 - **Privacy and Security.** Box includes secure file sharing, permission controls, and built-in security and compliance – reducing the number of tools needed to protect your data.
 Many state Medicaid agencies have securely uploaded private metric data files to Box with confidence.
 - **HHS Records Management.** Box abides by the Department of Health and Human Services (HHS) records management policies outlined in 44 U.S.C. § 2901(2), thereby enabling CMS to adhere to federal records retention regulations without needing to access state repositories.

-If you have any questions about using Box, please reach out to your CMS MES State Officer.
+If you have any questions about using Box, please reach out to your CMS MES State Officer or your MES Certification Team Point of Contact.

 ## Learn More About Using Box
 To learn more about using the Box platform, see the video tutorials for [Demos and Use Cases for Box](https://www.box.com/events/live-demos).